 We would like for all to have a good time dancing !

-To help your fellow dancers have a good time, please keep the following in mind.
-Some refer to it as guides to dance etiquette:
+To help your fellow dancers have a good time, please keep the following in mind.:

 - Lessons and dances work best if dancers rotate partners so that everyone gets a chance to dance.
-Dancing with one partner the entire evening it not the best way to learn social dancing.
+Dancing with one partner the entire evening it not the best way to learn social dancing, but if that is what you prefer, that is o.k. too.

 - For many people, particularly beginners, being declined for a dance can be difficult, therefore, declining a dance should be avoided under most circumstances.
 The only acceptable ways of declining a dance are (a) you are sitting out the dance for a rest, (b) you do not know the dance, or (c) you have promised the dance to someone else.
-If while sitting the dance out, someone comes along and ask you, just be dance with them after the song you are sitting out is done.
+If while sitting the dance out, someone comes along and asks you to dance, just say the next dance.

 - It is perfectly acceptable for a woman to ask a man to dance.
 We are all here to dance.